 We compare the reverse proxying performance of HAProxy and NGINX.
 Performance is similar until the request rate is large enough for HAProxy to hit 100% CPU utilization.
 At that point, its performance degrades significantly while NGINX continues to experience almost no latency.

-We compare the performance of the community, NGINX Open Source, and NGINX Plus Ingress Controllers in a dynamic Kubernetes cloud environment.
-As the number of Pod replicas scales up and down, only the NGINX Plus Ingress Controller doesn't incur high latencies.
+We compare the performance in a dynamic Kubernetes cloud environment of three NGINX Ingress Controllers (one from the Kubernetes community and two from F5 NGINX).
+As the number of pod replicas scales up and down, only the NGINX Ingress Controller based on F5 NGINX Plus doesn't incur high latencies.

 Independent technical research firm GigaOm compared the performance of NGINX and several popular API management solutions.
 Their report validates NGINX as the only solution that helps you deliver APIs in real time.
 Read this summary blog and download the full report.